dreamportdev/Osdev-Notes/99_Appendices/F_Debugging.md

 Currently these are the type of tui layouts available in gdb:

-* asm - shows the asm code being executed
+* `asm` - shows the asm code being executed
-* src - shows the actual source code line executed
+* `src` - shows the actual source code line executed
-* regs - shows the content of the cpu registers
+* `regs` - shows the content of the cpu registers
-* split - generate a split view that shows theasm and the src layout
+* `split` - generate a split view that shows the asm and the src layout

 When in a view with multiple windows, the command `focus xyz` can be used to change which window has the current focus.
 Most key combinations are directed to the currently focused window, so if something isn't working as expected, that might be why.
 For example to get back the focus to the command view just type: `focus cmd`